 Anyone can stay in hostels!

 Or at least 95% of the time.
-Some hostels (typically in Europe) do impose age restrictions (typically 40 and under), but typically, anyone can stay in a hostel.
+Some hostels (typically, a lot of the famous hostels in Europe) do impose age restrictions (typically, 40 and under), but, typically, anyone can stay in a hostel.

 But, having said that, just because anyone can stay in a hostel, doesn’t mean that hostels are populated with people of all ages.

-Having traveled to hostels around the world, I’d say 90% of all people I’ve met in hostels are under the age of 35.
-This is because the use of hostels is very popular with Millenials and Gen Y, so the crowds are typically young travelers going solo or with friends.
+Having travelled to hostels around the world, I’d say 90% of all people I’ve met in hostels are under the age of 35.
+This is because the use of hostels is very popular with Millenials and Gen Y, so the crowds are typically young travellers going solo or with friends.

 This is one of the coolest parts about staying in hostels!
-This isn’t some hotel half-filled with families that have screaming kids and half-filled with retirees sunning by the pool talking about cribbage.
+This isn’t some sanitary hotel experience (though luxury hostels that kind of look like hotels do exist), half-filled with families and screaming kids while the other half is filled with retirees sunning by the pool talking about cribbage and conspicuously glaring at your tattoos.

-People who stay at hostels are typically young, open-minded, world-travelers, which is amazing because chances are that you are a young, open-minded, world-traveler.
-The hostel experience allows like-minded, awesome people to easily meet, so you can then chill, frolick, and craft friendship bracelets for those life-long relationships that are definitely going to stick once you’ve both evicted from the dorm room.
+People who stay at hostels are generally young, open-minded world-travellers, which is perfect because chances are that you’re also a young, open-minded world-traveller!
+The hostel experience allows like-minded, awesome people to easily meet, so you can then chill, frolic, and craft friendship bracelets for those life-long relationships that are definitely going to stick once you’ve both been evicted from the dorm room.

-This is a difficult number to calculate because the cost of everything varies from country to country.
+This is a difficult number to calculate because the cost of everything varies as you travel.
+Some countries are cheap to travel, some are not.

 A good rule of thumb is that a night in a decent hostel dorm room will cost you half as much as it would for a night in a room at a decent hotel.
-Some hostels can definitely be cheaper, and some can absolutely be more expensive, but it’s generally true that staying in hostels will enable you to cut your lodging cost in half.
+Some hostels can definitely be cheaper, and some can absolutely be more expensive, but it’s generally true that staying in hostels will enable you to cut your lodging costs in half.